 - Contact: Whitney Parnell, Founder/CEO

-- Service Never Sleeps trains engaged community members to be a bridge-building allies that promote social justice as a way of life through their 8-hour Allyship Workshop and has emerged as one of the most innovative nonprofits of its kind as the go-to for effective Allyship.
+- Service Never Sleeps trains engaged community members to be bridge-building allies that promote social justice as a way of life through their 8-hour Allyship Workshop and have emerged as one of the most innovative nonprofits of its kind as the go-to for effective Allyship.

 Stamey Street Consulting Group, LLC (Black/Woman-owned)